pub struct Journal { /* private fields */ }Expand description

 -

-Evaluation: executing code in the global Lisp environment
+Evaluation: executing code in the global Scheme environment

 Records are the primary way that developers interface with Journals.
 A Record is a mapping between a constant identifier and mutable state.
 Both identifiers and state are represented as fixed-size Words that the outputs of a cryptographic hash function.
 When a new record is created, the Journal returns a record secret that is the second hash preimage of the identifier.
 This is intended to be used so that applications can bootstrap records into increasingly sophisticated notions of identity.